MACEval: A Multi-Agent Continual Evaluation Network for Large Models: Experiments

 {\textbf{1)} {\textit{\textbf{Message passing improves the quality of question generation.}} We focus on two types of question generation errors caused by hallucinations from the interviewer model during the evaluation process, {\it i.e.}, format violations and redundant questions.
-Tab. \ref{message_passing} demonstrates the effectiveness of the message passing mechanism in improving the question quality between two related tasks with an average error rate reduction of 22\%, which serves as a special prompt engineering.
-Since the subject of the visual perception tasks is the image itself, no obvious mistakes in question generation were detected.
+Tab. \ref{message_passing} demonstrates the effectiveness of the message passing mechanism in improving the question quality between two related tasks with an average error rate reduction of 22\%.
+For MLLM evaluations, since the subject of the visual perception tasks is the image itself, no obvious mistakes in question generation were detected.

-{\textbf{2)} {\textit{\textbf{Overall performance comparison based on the evaluation network energy.}} As shown in Fig. \ref{overall}, we compute the overall performance for 15 LLMs based on the evaluation routes in Fig. \ref{cluster}.
-To ensure fairness, we remove two 1-hop visual perception-related evaluation nodes, which are not affected by the message-passing mechanism.
-We notice that proprietary models still maintain a dominant position.
-The characteristic of $\epsilon_{\text{overall}}$ lies in considering underlying inter-task dependencies, incorporating information-aware evaluation routing instead of independently assessing and aggregating task scores.